Last updated - November 14, 2022

-PayPal Sandbox will help you ensure your payment gateway is functioning properly before you start actively selling through your store.
+PayPal Sandbox will help you test your payment gateway so that you can ensure it is functioning properly before you start actively selling through your store.

 You need to sign up using a developer account to use this feature of WooCommerce.

-Debug log aids in debugging by making sure that all events are logged into a specific file in a server.
+Debug log aids in debugging by making sure that all events are logged into a specific file on a server.
 This is vital to debug any problems with your store setup.

 You can enter the Email ID that is assigned to receive payments in the Receiver Email field.

 It can be either your primary PayPal Email or an alternate one.

 One important aspect here is that the email you enter in the Receiver email field is used to validate IPN requests.

 If you are facing issues with IPN, you can enter the PayPal Identity Token in the next field.